French and Francophone Studies

 Your CEFR level at graduation will be: C1.

 At CEFR C1 level: Students can understand a wide range of demanding, longer texts, and recognise implicit meaning.
 They can express themselves fluently and spontaneously without much obvious searching for expressions.
 They can use language flexibly and effectively for social, academic and professional purposes.
 They can produce clear, well-structured, detailed text on complex subjects, showing controlled use of organisational patterns, connectors and cohesive devices.

 Students enrolled in the Beginner or Intermediate stream who obtain 90% or more in language units in their first or second year of study may be able to ‘fast track’ to a higher language level.
 Please consult your unit of study coordinator or the undergraduate coordinator for advice.

-If students intending to major in French wish to specialise in a particular domain (for example in preparation for an Honours thesis), they may count six senior credit points towards their major in French studies from another department or programme provided they have received approval from the Department of French Studies.
-Units required for a major in French Studies must still be completed.
+If students intending to major in French and Francophone Studies wish to specialise in a particular domain (for example in preparation for an Honours thesis), they may count six senior credit points towards their major in French and Francophone Studies from another department or programme provided they have received approval from the Department of French and Francophone Studies.
+Units required for a major in French and Francophone Studies must still be completed.

 Pathways towards the major (with CEFR levels)

 |Year of study||Beginner language stream||Intermediate language stream||Advanced language stream|